 Do you know the difference between an audio typist and a transcriptionist?

-Here at Alphabet we would be interested to hear if you make a distinction between an audio typist and a transcriptionist?
-Obviously both compile a typed document of a recorded medium.
+Here at Alphabet we would be interested to hear if you make a distinction between an audio typist and a UK transcriptionist?
+Obviously, both compile a typed document of a recorded medium.
 But here at Alphabet we recognise there is a vast difference between the two.

 An audio typist often has worked in various office settings, be that in the legal, medical or financial sector, etc., but usually only transcribes one person dictating office correspondence.
 Namely letters, memos, reports, and they become familiar with their bosses’ voices, quirks, and the content of the material that is produced on a daily basis.